MarsBased/handbook/sections/holidaysmaterials.md

 Same for sick leave.
 Just let us know and rest a lot.
 We wish we could help you more with that.

 Same applies to the holidays and vacation: want to take a day off? do it.
 “Hey guys, next Monday I won’t be in town.
 Don’t contact me”.
 You know when you can take some time off and how to manage your time.
-You just need to coordinate with your team with sufficient notice (on Basecamp) and that'll do.
+You just need to coordinate with your team with sufficient notice - a couple of weeks at least - (on Basecamp) and that'll do.

 For periods longer than two weeks, we just ask that you let us know with enough time to adjust the calendar & project planning.
 A couple of months before is OK.